github/docs/content/github/supporting-the-open-source-community-with-github-sponsors/managing-your-sponsorship-tiers.md

 ---
-title: Changing your sponsorship tiers
+title: Managing your sponsorship tiers
 intro: 'You can add a new sponsorship tier, or edit or retire an existing tier.'
 redirect_from:
   - /articles/changing-your-sponsorship-tiers
+  - /github/supporting-the-open-source-community-with-github-sponsors/changing-your-sponsorship-tiers
 versions:
   free-pro-team: '*'
 topics: